On Transferring Transferability: Towards a Theory for Size Generalization: Example 3 (point clouds): details and missing proofs from Section

 \begin{proof} Decompose $\overline{\operatorname{SVD-DS}}_n$ as the composition

 where $\mscr V_{\RR}$ is the trivial consistent sequence over $\RR$, and the consistent sequence $\mscr U$ consists of vector spaces $\vct U_n = \RR^{n \times k}$ under the duplication embedding $\otimes \mathbbm{1}$.
 The group $\msf S_n \times \msf O(k)$ acts on $\vct U_n$ by $(g, h) \cdot X = gX$, i.e., the action of $\msf O(k)$ is trivial.
 By Corollary~\ref{cor:normalized_ds}, the normalized DeepSet map is Lipschitz transferable, assuming the constituent MLPs are Lipschitz.
-It remains to show that the SVD-based map $X \mapsto XV$ extends to a function that is Lipschitz at every point except on a set of measure zero.
+It remains to show that the SVD-based map $X \mapsto XV$ extends to a function that is locally Lipschitz at every point with distinct singular values.
 We show this in Proposition~\ref{prop:SVD-lipschitz} below after extending the SVD to all of $\overline\Vinf$ and considering its ambiguities. \end{proof}

+Following the analysis above, we can directly apply Propositions~\ref{prop:transferability_determinimistic} and~\ref{prop:transferability_random}, together with the convergence rates established in Appendix~\ref{appen:convergence_rates}.
+These results immediately yield a transferability result for SVD-DS.